mapbox/mapbox-gl-native-boost/README.md

-libboost 1.65.1 for Mapbox Auto
+libboost 1.69 for Mapbox GL Native